Deadhouse Gates by Steven Erikson

 There are characters that are familiar to us from the first book of this series, Garden of the Moon.
 Kalam, Fiddler, Apsalar and Crokus have their stories further explored here and we are also introduced to new characters such as the excellent Mappo Runt and Icarium.
 These two newcomers must be arguably the best characters so far, and that against very stiff competition from Whiskeyjack and Quick Ben.

-The House Paran plays a large part in this book again but this time it is in the form of the two sister Felisin and Tavore.
-Ganoes Paran was a main character in the first book but in Deadhouse Gates it is the two sisters, different in every conceivable way that burst into the narrative.
-Tavore is the new adjunct to the Empress, one of the most powerful positions in the Empire whereas Felisin has been exiled along with others of noble blood and sent to work in mines in a god forsaken place miles from her home.
+The House Paran plays a large part in this book again but this time it is in the form of the two sisters, Felisin and Tavore.
+Ganoes Paran was a main character in the first book but in Deadhouse Gates it is the two sisters, different in every conceivable way, that burst into the narrative.
+Tavore is the new adjunct to the Empress, one of the most powerful positions in the Empire whereas Felisin has been exiled along with others of noble blood and sent to work in the mines of a god forsaken place miles from her home.
 The plight of Felisin make up a substantial part of the tale and is very well written.

 The quality of the writing in Deadhouse Gates is once again excellent and I guess one way to explain it would be to ask the reader to take the best parts of Robin Hobb and Stephen Donaldson and put them together and you would be left with Steven Erikson.